The Packaged Retail and Insurance-based Investment Products Regulation (PRIIPs)

 – Lloyds Bank Corporate Markets plc

-The aim of the PRIIPs Regulation is to encourage efficient EU markets by helping investors to better understand and compare the key features, risk, rewards and costs of different PRIIPs, through access to a short and consumer-friendly Key Information Document (KID).
+The aim of the PRIIPs Regulation is to encourage efficient markets by helping investors to better understand and compare the key features, risk, rewards and costs of different packaged retail and insurance-based investment products (PRIIPs), through access to a short and consumer-friendly Key Information Document (KID).

-CB Markets products obtained through Lloyds Bank Corporate Markets plc that are not PRIIPs include, amongst others:
+Products obtained through Lloyds Bank Corporate Markets plc that are not PRIIPs include, amongst others:

-- FX Spot transactions;
+- FX Spot transactions; and

 - What is this product?